Caring for your Gums

-Since we were children, we have been told how important it is to take care of our teeth.
+Since we were children, we have been told how important it is to take care of our teeth or caring for your gums.
 Brushing twice a day is something most of us make part of our daily routine.

 But what about the rest of our mouths?
 What about what actually holds your teeth in place?

-Gums are usually one of the more neglected parts of most people’s oral hygiene, yet the importance of gum health cannot be insisted on enough.
+Gums are usually one of the more neglected parts of most people’s oral hygiene, yet the importance of care for your gums cannot be insisted on enough.

 Gum disease is one of the most common complaints patients get diagnosed with.